 Jennifer Gorelov, NP

 I am a nurse practitioner (NP) with special training in lymphoma cancer survivorship issues.
-I graduated from Northeastern University’s nurse practitioner program and joined Memorial Sloan Kettering as an NP in 2015.
+I graduated from Northeastern University’s nurse practitioner program and have been working at Memorial Sloan Kettering as a NP since 2015.
 I focus on the long-term effects of cancer treatment and am dedicated to improving the quality of life of my patients.

 Other Survivorship Resources